AlpayNatanael/MATH-178-Lab/README.md

 # MATH 178 Machine Learning (Lab)

-Lab hours: TBD
+Lab hours: Tuesday 1-2pm ALP 3610

-Office hours: TBD
+Office hours: Thursday 1-2pm RH 440V

+Discussion: Tuesday/Thursday MSTB 122

 You are encouraged to make friends in the class, and can work in pairs on the labs and final project.
 (Up to 2 per assignment)